WeCanDoBetter/phenomenal-ai/README.md

   generateText: generateText, // provide your own text generation function
   scheduler: IndexScheduler, // provide your own scheduler
-  messages: [], // bootstrap the conversation with messages });
+  messages: [], // bootstrap the conversation with messages
+  window: { // configure the conversation window
+    history: 1024, // the maximum number of tokens to unmask in the history },
+});
 ```